 7C) Where’s the Real Research?

-On the webpage (SourceOpens in a new tab.) that provides resources to this study, you are informed that you can read the full article.
+On the webpage (Source) that provides resources to this study, you are informed that you can read the full article.
 In their words, “To find out more about the study methodology and results, read the manuscript published in the September 2017 HortScience Journal.”

 But the link sends you to a PowerPoint.
 One slide.
 A simple summary.
-(SourceOpens in a new tab.)
+(Source)

 I’ve done my share of research (although it’s in theology and nursing, not orchid care) that I am skeptical when I don’t see the evidence.
 I’d like to read the study, please.